-Acknowledgements: The author gratefully acknowledges helpful comments provided by David J. Harding, David K. Cohen, Alexandra Killewald, Susanna Loeb, Kara Makara, Emily Penner, and Jessi Streib.
+Acknowledgements: The author gratefully acknowledges helpful comments from David J.

+Harding, David K. Cohen, Alexandra Killewald, Susanna Loeb, Kara Makara Fuller, Emily K.

+Penner, and Jessi Streib.

 Biography: Jane Rochmes is a postdoctoral fellow in the Center for Education Policy Analysis at Stanford University.
 Her research focuses on how school context shapes the experiences and outcomes of students, and the ways in which schooling perpetuates or ameliorates racial and socioeconomic inequality broadly and academic disparities within schools.
-Other research projects include an examination of teachers' beliefs that family background and home environment are barriers to effective teaching; a study of teacher labor market dynamics in a large, urban district; and research on the influence of for-profit colleges on degree receipt and labor market outcomes.
+Other research projects include investigating educators' attitudes about inequality and teachers' beliefs that family background is a barrier to effective teaching; a study of teacher labor market dynamics in a large, urban district; and research on the influence of for-profit colleges on degree receipt and labor market outcomes.

-School-Based Health Services and Adolescents' Academic Performance The Role of School Provision of Preventive and Physical Health Services in Educational Outcomes
+School-Based Healthcare and Academic Performance: Implications of Physical Health Services for Educational Outcomes and Inequality